Overview of Virginia Taxes

 How You Can Affect Your Virginia Paycheck

-You can also elect to set up an additional dollar withholding from each of your paychecks to go toward taxes.
-Yes, your paychecks will be smaller, but it’s easier to avoid underpaying and it may increase your chances of getting a tax refund in April – or at least, make it less likely that you’ll face a big bill.
+There's a simple way to have an impact your Virginia paycheck.
+For one, you can elect to set up an additional dollar withholding from each of your paychecks to go toward taxes.
+Yes, your paychecks will be smaller now, but it’s easier to avoid underpaying and it may increase your chances of getting a tax refund in April.
+At the very least, it'll make it less likely that you’ll face a big bill.

 Do you have health and life insurance for you and your family through an employer-sponsored plan?
 Any premiums you pay for those are deducted from your paycheck.
 The same goes for your contributions to a retirement plan like a 401(k) or 403(b) via your company.
 Additionally, the money you put toward these retirement plans is subtracted from your wages before taxes are applied.
 This lowers your taxable income and you may owe less in taxes as a result.